ImageMagick v6 Examples --

 Xor (Clear the area shared)

 This is a very strange and little used composition method.
-What it does is to overlay the two images together, but then clear the area that overlapped back to transparency.
+It overlays two images then clears the overlapped area to transparency.

 convert -size 60x60 \